gzhaha/myBase-Plugins/plugins/README.md

 This plugin simply invokes the ssg5recover command-line tool to recover corrupted .nyf databases.
 The required ssg5recover tool is included within the SSG5 command-line package, and can be downloaded from the website: [http://wjjsoft.com/tid_ssg#recover](http://wjjsoft.com/tid_ssg#recover).

 ## 5. Custom table style.js
 This plugin enables professional users manipulating the table style via CSS properties, the available CSS properties could be found [http://www.w3.org/TR/CSS21/propidx.html](http://www.w3.org/TR/CSS21/propidx.html)

+## 6. Open folder location.js
+This plugin can be used to open the folder location where the current shortcut file resides.
+You can access to this function via right-click on a 'shortcut' within the attachment pane, then select 'Open folder location' menu item.

 # Self-developed Plugins (**Unofficial Plugin**)
 >All the **Self-developed Plugins** follow [The MIT License (MIT)](http://opensource.org/licenses/MIT "MIT License") schema.